n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 ```

 To run the image classification service you will need Python 3.5 and also quite a lot of python libraries installed on your computer.
-Yet again, docker provides a short cut.
+Yet again, docker provides a shortcut.
 Just follow the instructions from this [Kaggle blog post](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/).
 However, instead running "docker pull kaggle/python" you should navigate to the generic-realtime-image-classification-webapp/python_install directory and run "sudo docker build -t "kaggleandkafka/python:dockerfile" ."
-This way you will also install the apache kafka client for python in addition to all the machine learning dependencies in the kaggle dockerfile.
+This way you will also install the apache kafka client for python in addition to all the machine learning dependencies on the kaggle dockerfile.
 To run the service you can execute the Real_Time_Classification_Kafka_Service.py script.
 However, I prefer running the service from the [Jupyter Notebook](http://jupyter.org/).
 In the [generic-realtime-image-classification-webapp](https://github.com/n-kostadinov/generic-realtime-image-classification-webapp) repo you will also find the service code in the Real_Time_Classification_Kafka_Service.ipynb.

 ## Transfer Learning